memerocoin/memero/README.md

-Lolnero is a fork of Wownero with a linear emission and a SHA-3 PoW.
+Lolnero is a fork of the cryptocurreny Wownero with a linear emission and a SHA-3 PoW.

 There is no premine and no dev tax.